nkurniansyah/BP_PRS/README.md

 First, it provides instructions for constructing the BP-PRS based on weighted summary statistics from PRS-CSx.
-These files can be downloaded from the [here](https://zenodo.org/record/7908793#.ZGP8gOzMIyk "here"], and code for using them to construct the PRS.
+These files can be downloaded from the [here](https://zenodo.org/record/7908793#.ZGP8gOzMIyk "here"), and code for using them to construct the PRS.
 Second, this repository also provides code that we used for the analyses in the manuscript (see folder “Code”)